inetrg/ACM-ICN-2021-FWUPDATE/README.md

 # ACM-ICN-2021-FWUPDATE
-Measurement applications for our contribution: Reliable Firmware Updates for the Information-Centric Internet of Things
+Code and documentation to reproduce experimental results of the paper "Reliable Firmware Updates for the Information-Centric Internet of Things" published in Proc. of ACM ICN 2021.